 - Discuss with the students how fruit and vegetables are weighed in the supermarket.

 - Show them three bags of potatoes of varying size, for example, 1kg, 500g, 1.5kg and ask them to decide which one weighs 1kg.

 Is it possible to decide how heavy something is just by looking at it?

 Are all small things light?

 - Explain to the students that they are going to do the fruit and vegetable shopping today.
+Consider linking to a context that is more relevant to your learners (e.g. doing the shopping for a small hui at school, shopping for kai to be brought to the marae).
 They will need to write a shopping list and estimate how many pieces would be close to 1 kilogram.
 Explain to the students it would be difficult getting exactly a kilogram and usually an amount that is just over or under is acceptable.

 - Provide the students with potatoes, onions, oranges, lemons, and carrots and have them bag them into 1kg amounts.
 Discuss their results with them.
 Were they close to their estimations?
 Was there a particular fruit or vegetable that was lighter or heavier than they thought?

 - We now explore 1/2 and 1/4 of a kilogram.
 Begin by passing a bag of lollies (with label covered) around.

 Is the bag heavier or lighter than a kilogram?

 How much lighter?